Flow Cytometer Equipment: Know Its Components and Advantages

 Optics System

 The optics system is another component of a flow cytometer.
-It involves lasers and detectors that excite and measure the light, which is limited by the cells or particles.
+It uses lasers and detectors to measure and excite light that is constrained by particles or cells.
 Here are the optics system’s components.

 Lasers